varungu/Android/README.md

   * [x] User can click a “Compose” icon in the Action Bar on the top right
   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline
+  * [x] User can switch between Timeline and Mention views using tabs.
+  * [x] User can navigate to view their own profile
+  * [x] User can click on the profile image in any tweet to see another user's profile.

 The following **optional** features are implemented: